twitter/communitynotes/content/writing-ability.md

 Rating notes is a great way for new contributors to better understand [what makes Helpful and Not Helpful notes](../examples), before they start writing their own notes.

+{{< hint info >}}

+Contributors admitted to Community Notes prior to September 2022 started with writing ability and did not have to unlock it.
+On December 20, 2022, we rolled out a change that retroactively requires all of those contributors to unlock writing ability as well.
+Those who had already earned a Rating Impact score of 5+, or a Writing Impact score of 1+, automatically and immediately unlocked writing ability.
+Those who haven’t earned that impact yet can unlock writing ability by earning a Rating Impact of 5.

+{{< / hint >}}

 ## All contributors

 **A contributor’s ability to write new notes is locked if they write too many notes that reach a status of Not Helpful** after being rated by other contributors.